collerek/ormar/docs/api/models/new-basemodel.md

 **Raises**:

-- `ModelError`: if abstract model is initialized or unknown field is passed
+- `ModelError`: if abstract model is initialized, model has ForwardRefs that has not been updated or unknown field is passed

 **Arguments**: